Mintbase/Grants-Program/applications/bubblemint-application.md

 Bubblemint is a "lazy minting" or "gumball machine" strategy that will be an open source asset for anyone launching collections with Mintbase.io contracts.

 The initial user will be our own NFT project, Shardeez!
 Subsequent users will be anyone with pre-generated assets who want to use Mintbase contracts.
-There is a lot of dev synergy here, since we need this product ourselves.
+There is good synergy here, since we need this product ourselves.

 In subsequent milestones, Bubblemint tools will be extended into a no-code launchpad, which will make Mintbase a major source of large generative art projects.

 ### Overview

 AktaryTech is a Web3 development service company.
-Our business is to build dApps for clients.
-Including DeFi, NFT Marketplaces, and cross-chain solutions.
+Our business builds dApps for clients.
+This includes DeFi, NFT Marketplaces, and cross-chain solutions.
 But we wanted our own product too, and so we created Shardeez.
 We have an NFT artist on the team who does AI generation, and we chose NEAR as the ecosystem to grow with.
 Shardeez are "Sharded Blocks", an homage to the *sharded blockchain* NEAR, which we believe can scale properly for the future.

-#### Why Bubblemint?
+#### Why Bubblemint? 🍬

 **Tagline**: Gumball Machine Minting System for NEAR using Mintbase.io

 [TenK DAO](https://GitHub.com/TENK-DAO/) has a good open source "lazy minting" platform; we forked it for our needs.
 It has a frontend site for the wallet connection and data on remaining NFTs to mint, and has different configurations based on whether your wallet is whitelisted and at what period of the mint.

 We ran into issues getting it set up, including Apple M1 compatibility, whitelisting issues, UI to smart contract compatibility, and there are wallet mishaps under heavy use.
 But we got it working!
-All said, we gained familiarity with the frontend and their TypeScript bindings to Rust smart contracts.
+All said, we gained familiarity with the frontend and their TypeScript bindings to the NEP-171 Rust smart contracts.
 This gave us the confidence to remake it.

 Mintbase.io is the perfect technology for us to remake this lazy minting / candy machine system.
 Mintbase rocks!
 From advanced revenue sharing, to 3XR VR galleries (with cool features like sound getting louder as you approach a music NFT), to the general quality of code from Mintbase's extended time in development of NFTs and indexers.
 We believe in your flexible approach to the technology that allows anyone to experiment with new ideas.

-#### Why Shardeez?
+#### Why Shardeez? 🔳

 **Tagline**: Shardeez are "Sharded Blocks" on an Eco-mission.